CaraHill/sinatra-shopping-cart/README.md

 ### User Stories

-We are going to create a online shopping cart.
+We are going to create an online shopping cart.

 - A user can view a list of products
 - A user can sign up